jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_alarm_virtualoverhead.md

 ---

-## When the alarm is raised

-See your Hyper-V administrator for ways to address this issue.
+When the alarm is raised, see your Hyper-V administrator for ways to address this issue.

 {% include links.html %}